 Extremely high tax rates on Cigarettes provide a profitable opportunity for tax evasion.
 Consequently, illegal trade in cigarettes in India has grown steadily over time.
 Due to the particularly steep increases since 2012-13, there has been a perceptible spurt in the growth of illegal cigarettes with its resulting impact on the Legal Cigarette Industry.
 Illegal cigarettes (comprising International smuggled and domestic tax-evaded Cigarettes) are growing and accounts for 1/4th of the Industry currently.

-Based on the current tax rates on cigarettes, it is estimated that the Government loses Rs.
-13,000 crores per annum on account of illegal cigarette trade.
+It is estimated that the Government loses more than Rs.
+15,000 crores per annum on account of illegal cigarette trade.